 How CJ Davison is using his seminary degree to help churches around the world.

 by Ashley G. Emmert

 While attending Denver Seminary part-time, CJ began working at Leadership International, an organization that specializes in training and equipping pastors in underserved parts of the globe.
-Davison first learned about Leadership International from his friend and mentor, Leadership International founder Larry Warren, whom CJ met in Kenya.
+CJ first learned about Leadership International from his friend and mentor, Leadership International founder Larry Warren, whom he met in Kenya.

 CJ worked at Leadership International throughout most of his time at Denver Seminary, and continues to work with the organization now.
 He believes Denver gave him the best tools possible to do this work.
 “Denver Seminary has a healthy, humble character to it,” he explains.
 “Every seminary has pros and cons, but I felt like the staff and people they attract have an incredibly healthy character and perspective of the gospel.
 I’m attracted to those kinds of professors.
 They’re the kinds of people I see myself working with in ministry.
 The diversity of the staff within the realm of orthodox evangelicalism helped me know and appreciate the global church better.
 The leadership program had an incredible blend of practical leadership and theology, and the practical leadership especially helped me feel equipped.”

 CJ goes on to say that the practical training he got from Denver Seminary was an incredibly important part of what made his degree so effective in this field.

 “There are only a fraction of overseas churches and pastors who are desperate for Greek and Hebrew training.
 The felt needs are, ‘How do I teach on Sundays, how do I lead my staff, how do I serve my community?’
 The church has social and economic needs, but it’s also growing quickly.
 They’re asking how to grow and manage a growing church.
 Denver had a practical approach.”